 ITEC has a rich history of hosting international tournaments, both on the ATP and WTA tours, and particularly on the junior circuit.
 Every year, ITEC’s Tournament Department draws up a list of annual tournaments to be held at the Israel Tennis & Education Centers.
 They feature Israel’s top young competitors and other talented players from around the world.

 On the ITF circuit and in conjuncture with the ATP, the ITEC hosts 6 Men’s Futures Tournaments every year, with the hopes of hosting even more in the years to come.
 On the junior circuit, the ITEC hosts 4 annual Tennis Europe (TE) Tournaments and 2 ITF Tournaments for both boys and girls.

-Tournaments are held at ITEC locations throughout Israel, in cities such as Haifa and Kiryat Shmona in the north, Ashkelon and Arad in southern Israel and Jerusalem and Ramat Hasharon in central Israel.
+Tournaments are held at ITEC locations throughout Israel, in cities such as Haifa and Kiryat Shmona in the north, Ashkelon, Arad and Beer Sheva in the south and Jerusalem and Ramat Hasharon in central Israel.
 Tournament conditions are top-notch and strictly abide by governing tennis regulations.
-Pre-tournament notices, as well as scores and updates during match play, are available online at the ITEC website.